-8. If we are not able to control the level of non-performing assets in our portfolio, the overall quality of our loan portfolio may deteriorate, and our results of operations may be adversely affected.
+7. If we are not able to control the level of non-performing assets in our portfolio, the overall quality of our loan portfolio may deteriorate, and our results of operations may be adversely affected.

 We may not be successful in our efforts to improve collections and/or enforce the security interest on the gold collateral on existing as well as future non-performing assets.
 Moreover, as our loan portfolio increases, we may experience greater defaults in principal and/or interest repayments.
 Thus, if we are not able to control our level of non-performing assets, the overall quality of our loan portfolio may deteriorate, and our results of operations may be adversely affected.
-Our gross NPAs for the Fiscals ended March 31, 2021, March 31, 2020 and March 31, 2019, was ₹ 181.73 lakhs, ₹121.05 lakhs and ₹369.72 lakhs, respectively.
+Our gross NPAs for the nine months ended December 31, 2021, and the Fiscals ended March 31, 2021, March 31, 2020 and March 31, 2019, was $\xi$ 681.25 lakhs, $\xi$ 181.73 lakhs, $\xi$ 121.05 lakhs and $\xi$ 369.72 lakhs, respectively.